Published: 21st February 2022, last edit: 10th March 2025

 How do I apply for the RMU study programme?

-Further information can be found on the and in the website of TU Darmstadt .
-FAQ of the RMU
+Further information can be found on the TU Darmstadt website and in the RMU FAQ.
+The TU Darmstadt study office and the Central Student Advisory Service offer assistance.

-If you want to learn more about the Rhine-Main region as an exciting location for research, you can find more information in Diego's blog post “Darmstadt as a science location”.
+If you want to learn more about the Rhine-Main region as an exciting research location, you can find more information in Diego’s blog post “Darmstadt as a science hub.”

 Maria